Focus on you

 File a claim

 Bread Financial provides you with basic life, accidental death and dismemberment (AD&D), business travel accident (BTA), and disability coverage to help your family when life takes an unexpected turn.
 During Open Enrollment, you have the option to add supplemental coverage.
+ONE-TIME OPPORTUNITY: If you're not currently enrolled in optional associate life insurance, you can elect for the first time or increase your existing optional life insurance by one multiple of earnings, as long as the total base and optional life insurance amount doesn't exceed $500,000 (basic and optional life insurance combined).
+No medical questions are required.

 Consider additional benefits